danrot/master-thesis/03_implementation.md

 which has to be delegated to one of the transport layers is the actual storage of the structure in some persistent memory.
-Since this is handled differently in every storage (e.g. SQL in relational databases, WebDAV in combination with Jackrabbit, some kind of serialization if the data is saved on disk in simple files) it cannot be handled in the storage agnostic part of Jackalope.
+Since this is handled differently in every storage (e.g. SQL in relational databases, WebDAV in combination with Jackrabbit, some kind of serialization if the data is saved on disk to simple files) it cannot be handled in the storage agnostic part of Jackalope.

 In this repository the `VersionHandler` implements a general approach of